Policy Details Page

 When additional assessments are necessary, the group members have the responsibility of selecting, administering, interpreting and making judgments about evaluation methods and results, and ensuring that the tests and assessments are administered by qualified personnel in accordance with the instructions of the test producer.
 The gathering of additional data in combination with existing data must be sufficiently comprehensive to address all areas of the suspected disability and any special education needs, whether linked to the disability category or not.
-If the IEP team determines that no additional data are needed, the IEP team will notify the student’s parent of that determination and the reasons for it, and inform them of their right to request additional assessments.
-The district will complete the evaluation using existing data.
+If the IEP team determines that no additional data are needed, the IEP team will notify the student’s guardian of that determination and the reasons for it, and inform them of their right to request additional assessments.
+The District will complete the evaluation using existing data.

 Specific Learning Disability (SLD)

-The district continues to use the severe discrepancy approach for identifying students with an SLD.
+The District continues to use the severe discrepancy approach for identifying students with an SLD.

 Evaluation of Transfer Students

 If a student transfers into the school District while an evaluation process is pending from the other district, the school psychologist is responsible for determining the status of evaluations conducted to date and making a determination as to whether the evaluation can be completed within the 35 school day timeline from the date the guardian provided consent.
 If the determination is that additional time will be needed, the school psychologist will notify the guardian and obtain the guardian’s agreement to establish a new timeline.

 The evaluation group and the guardian will determine whether or not the student is a special education student.

 - A student is not eligible if the determinant factor is lack of appropriate instruction in reading or math, based upon the state’s grade-level expectations or limited English proficiency, and

 - Eligibility may be determined by documented professional judgment when: